-During the year, \$487,000 was advanced to a tenant to assist with the fitout items.
-As at 30 June 2022 the commitment was \$3,500,000.
+During the year, \$8,000,000 was advanced to another tenant to assist with the fitout items.
 The loan is secured by a fixed and floating charge over the applicable assets of the lessee.
 The loan is repayable in five years and the interest is payable on a quarterly basis.
-No principal repayments were made during the year for this loan.